almachelouche/middleman/content/email/AU/eNews/013/0-6 months.md

 path='email_modules/preheader'
 color='''white'''

-	preheader='''Joining the Ford lineup in 2018, Ranger Raptor will be the ultimate performance off-road truck designed to conquer the toughest of all terrains.
+	preheader='''Joining the Ford lineup in 2018, Ranger Raptor will be the ultimate performance off-road truck designed to conquer the toughest of all terrains.'''
-    '''

 	[[module]] #Header eNews #non NSW path='email_modules/header/enews'